 African-American

-Whitney Houston was an iconic American singer, actress, and model who soared to fame in the 1980s, captivating audiences with her extraordinary vocals and dynamic stage presence.
-Born in Newark, New Jersey, she began singing in church choirs as a young child, quickly displaying her natural talent.
+Whitney Houston was a powerhouse American singer, actress, and model who rose to global stardom in the 1980s, dazzling listeners with her extraordinary vocal range and unforgettable stage presence.
+Born in Newark, New Jersey, she started performing in church choirs as a child, where her immense talent quickly became evident.

-Houston's debut album, "Whitney Houston" (released in 1985), featured chart-topping hits like "Saving All My Love for You" and "How Will I Know."
-Throughout the late 1980s, she continued her chart dominance with anthems such as "I Wanna Dance With Somebody (Who Loves Me)" and "So Emotional."
-Her remarkable success during the decade cemented her place as one of the most influential and accomplished singers of her era, laying the foundation for a career that would make her one of the best-selling music artists in history.
+Her self-titled debut album, released in 1985, included smash hits like "Saving All My Love for You" and "How Will I Know," which established her as a chart-topping artist.
+Throughout the late 1980s, Houston continued to dominate the music scene with energetic anthems such as "I Wanna Dance With Somebody (Who Loves Me)" and "So Emotional."
+Her unparalleled achievements during this decade secured her status as one of the most influential and accomplished singers of all time, setting the stage for a legendary career as one of the world's best-selling music artists.

-Houston's legacy endures through her groundbreaking contributions to music and pop culture, inspiring artists and fans worldwide for generations to come.
+Whitney Houston’s enduring legacy lives on through her groundbreaking impact on music and pop culture, continuing to inspire generations of artists and fans around the globe.

 Voice